What is RaaS?

 The starting point in responding to any ransomware incident is detection.
 As part of your incident response preparation, you should have tools in place to help automate this process, including anti-malware, IDS/IPS, SIEM or even an in-house or managed SOC service.

 Once a ransomware variant has been detected, your company must move swiftly to contain the attack and, where possible, halt it from spreading throughout your systems.
 This involves identifying all impacted systems and those that are at risk of being infected.
 Success during this phase will depend heavily on the execution of your incident response plan.
+Learn more in our article on what to do after a cyber incident.

 You must work to contain the breach – disconnect affected systems from the network, segregate network sections, disable compromised user accounts and advise users not to connect or use specific systems.
 This will prevent the ransomware from encrypting multiple systems, aiding business continuity.